Launch your career in New York, the metropolitan center of worldwide business.

 AN EXCITING AND LUCRATIVE CAREER

-With technical skills that are in demand in every industry, QBA graduates can look forward to job growth, mobility, and ongoing paths for advancing their knowledge and careers.
+As of August 2018, LinkedIn data showed a dramatic shortage of people with data science skills.
+With technical skills that are in demand in every industry, Business Analytics graduates can look forward to job growth, mobility, and ongoing paths for advancing their knowledge and careers.
 Here's what to expect:

-Enjoy good pay: $60,000 mean salary for QBA majors (Source: Pace University Career Services Annual Reports); $81,120 median annual salary for operations research analysts in New York, $76,700 nationally (Source: careeronestop)
+Enjoy good pay: $65,000 median salary for Business Analytics majors (Source: Pace University Career Services Annual Reports); $91,650 median annual salary for operations research analysts in New York, $81,390 nationally (Source: careeronestop)

 GAIN USEFUL SKILLS AND PRACTICAL EXPERIENCE

-One of the few QBA programs in the New York area, the Lubin BBA in Quantitative Business Analysis is a solid, interdisciplinary grounding in data analysis, information technology, quantitative modeling, and mathematics so you can start your career with a technical edge.
-The BBA in Quantitative Business Analysis offers:
+One of the few undergraduate Business Analytics programs in the New York area, the Lubin BBA in Business Analytics provides a solid, interdisciplinary foundation in data analysis, information technology, and quantitative modeling so you can start your career with a technical edge.
+The BBA in Business Analytics offers:

 The opportunity to earn a minor or a second major to deepen your specialization in a business function or industry.